vsevex/dnsolve/README.md

 DNSolve is a Dart library that provides an easy way to perform DNS lookups.
 It supports both forward and reverse DNS lookups, and can be used with different DNS providers.

+## Overview

+This project provides a convenient API wrapper for interacting with public DNS services.
+While it might appear to function as a traditional DNS client, it's essential to note that it operates by sending HTTP GET requests to public DNS API endpoints like Google and Cloudflare.

 ## Installation

 To install DNSolve, add the following dependency to your `pubspec.yaml` file: